Photo by AJ_Watt from Getting Images Signature via Canva.com

 A fresh coat of neutral paint on the walls is one of the least expensive ways to update your space.
 Not only does it clean up lived-in walls, but it also creates a blank slate for buyers to envision their belongings in the space.

 Minor additions, such as smart home features, aren’t a significant undertaking when preparing your home to sell, but they are an attractive asset to home buyers.
-Consider upgrading the thermostat to the Nest system (or similar) so the new owner can control the temperature right from their phone.
+Consider upgrading the thermostat to an internet-connected smart home system so the new owner can control the temperature right from their phone.

 Photo by B4LLS from Getty Images Pro via Canva.com

-Is your home still sporting brass doorknobs brought to life by the ’90s?
+Is your home still sporting dated 1990s doorknobs?
 It’s time to let them go.
-Replace outdated hardware throughout your home with something more modern, like brushed nickel, silver, or black.
+Replace old hardware throughout your home with a more modern finish, such as brushed nickel or black.

 You’d better believe every light in your home will shine for showings.
 Replace any burned-out bulbs.
 It’s simple, and the consequences for not doing so are far greater than the effort it takes to screw them in, especially if low natural light is an issue in your house.